akka/akka/akka-docs/rst/scala/persistence.rst

 ###########

-Akka persistence enables stateful actors to persist their internal state so that it can be recovered when an actor is started, restarted by a supervisor or migrated in a cluster.
-It also allows stateful actors to recover from JVM crashes, for example.
+Akka persistence enables stateful actors to persist their internal state so that it can be recovered when an actor is started, restarted after a JVM crash or by a supervisor, or migrated in a cluster.
 The key concept behind Akka persistence is that only changes to an actor's internal state are persisted but never its current state directly (except for optional snapshots).
 These changes are only ever appended to storage, nothing is ever mutated, which allows for very high transaction rates and efficient replication.
 Stateful actors are recovered by replaying stored changes to these actors from which they can rebuild internal state.
-This can be either the full history of changes or starting from a snapshot of internal actor state which can dramatically reduce recovery times.
-Akka persistence also provides point-to-point communication channels with at-least-once message delivery guarantees.
+This can be either the full history of changes or starting from a snapshot which can dramatically reduce recovery times.
+Akka persistence also provides point-to-point communication channels with at-least-once message delivery semantics.

-Storage backends for state changes and snapshots are pluggable in Akka persistence.
-Currently, these are written to the local filesystem.
-Distributed and replicated storage, with the possibility of scaling writes, will be available soon.

-Akka persistence is inspired by the `eventsourced`_ library.
-It follows the same concepts and architecture of `eventsourced`_ but significantly differs on API and implementation level.

 .. warning::